henrikbulldog/RepositoryFramework/README.md

 * IFindQueryable

 ## Interfaces for Repositories with No Support for Linq to SQL
-These interfaces are typically used by repositories with no support for Linq to SQL:
+These interfaces are typically used by repositories with no support for Linq to SQL or by the API client repository:
 * IRepository
 * IGet
+* IFind
 * IFindFilter

 ## How Does the Repository Framework Interfaces Work ?